vippsas/vipps-developers/common-topics/reserve-and-capture.md

 will be automatically released after a few days.

-It is also possible to do a partial capture and send an optional parameter to explicity free the remaining amount immediately.
+It is also possible to do a partial capture and send an optional parameter to explicitly free the remaining amount immediately.